 While there are concomitant forces and reasons for the genocide of Christians in Nigeria, Ortom said those in power are aiding and abetting in the radical Islamization of his country.
 And of the 36 governors, he is one of only a few willing to publicly criticize Buhari’s abysmal response to the killings and displacement of Christians.

-Of the approximately seven million people in Benue State, most are Christians, with 1.5 million living as in-country refugee camps.
+Of the approximately seven million people in Benue State, most are Christians, with 1.5 million living in in-country refugee camps.
 Many are children without schooling or necessities.

 Some Fulani herders falsely claim that their cattle are rustled by locals.
-Radical Muslim militias then descend on the farming communities where they murder and rape Christians, and displace entire populations through fear and intimidation.
-The radical Fulani then moves in after a massive land grab before eyeing the next vulnerable community.
+Radical Muslim militias descend on the farming communities, where they murder and rape Christians and displace entire populations through fear and intimidation.
+The radical Fulani moves in after a massive land grab before eyeing the next vulnerable community.

 “They intimidate.
-And even when they shoot you with their AK-47 or AK-49, and you are dead, they still dismember your body just to bring fear into those who are living so that they don’t confront them again and accept the agenda of occupation and Islamization.
-And so, people are afraid to go to church and even make pronouncement that they are Christians,” Ortom said.
+And even when they shoot you with their AK-47 or AK-49, and you are dead, they still dismember your body just to bring fear into those living so that they don’t confront them again and accept the agenda of occupation and Islamization.
+And so, people are afraid to go to church and even pronounce that they are Christians,” Ortom said.